14th ICC MENA Conference on International Arbitration

 Cancellation policy

-50% of the registration fee will be refunded if notice of cancellation is received in writing before Friday 26 January 2024.
-Cancellations after this date are not refundable.
+50% of the registration fee will be refunded if notice of cancellation is received in writing before Friday 26 December 2025.
+Cancellations after this date are non-refundable, except in exceptional circumstances, such as visa refusals and illness.

 Credits, hours and points